 This Toolkit is comprised of previously developed instruments such as the Hospital Safety Index, the Green Checklist and other accompanying tools aiming to guide healthcare facilities in the process of linking their structural and operational safety with green interventions, at a reasonable cost-to-benefit ratio and become Smart.

 Tool 1.
-Hospital Safety Index assessment form for small and medium facilities (Excel)
+Hospital Safety Index Calculator for Small Health Facilities (Excel)

 Document to be edited (pubtrack), posted and link to be shared

 Tool 6.
-Technical Standards for Retrofitting – 2018
+Smart Hospitals - Technical Standards for Retrofitting – a Guide

 Tool 13.
-Cost-effectiveness Analysis: The Retrofitting Economic Support Tool (REST) -2020
+REST: Retrofitting Economic Support Tool - Smart Hospitals

 Tool 15.
-Water Conservation and Rainwater harvesting at Smart Hospitals – 2025 (5 pages)
+Water conservation and rainwater harvesting at smart hospitals

 Document to be edited (pubtrack), posted and link to be shared